An Extremely Goofy Movie

 Is it any good?

-AN EXTREMELY GOOFY MOVIE appropriates much of the plot of Rodney Dangerfield's Back To School, spices it up with a subplot involving extreme sports, and adds Disney's trademark sentimentality and superfluous songs.
+This movie appropriates much of the plot of Rodney Dangerfield's Back to School, spices it up with an extreme sports subplot, and adds Disney's trademark sentimentality and superfluous songs.
 The movie deals with Goofy as much as it does Max, spending time on his 1970s pop culture obsession (he shows up on campus sporting a white polyester leisure suit and Afro!) and his budding romance with a disco-loving librarian.
 While the film deals with the importance of education, of not cheating, and staying focused on one's goals, many of the hijinks seem like obvious and ultimately ineffectual attempts to show how hip Disney's cartoons can be.
 Max's rowdy roomies, P.J. and Bobby (annoyingly voiced by Pauly Shore), may help attract some teen viewers.

 Although it's harmless and has its heart in the right place, the movie features less-than-exemplary character traits which would never have been found in the classic Goofy cartoons of the '40s and '50s (Here's Goofy!).
 From watching this film, kids might think that college students do nothing but sleep in class, go to beatnik coffee bars, and practice skateboarding.
 The animation here is less sophisticated than Disney's theatrical films, but features some amusing and stylish touches, such as a psychedelic dream sequence in the style of Yellow Submarine, and a school dance that Goofy turns into a disco inferno.

 Families can talk about...

 Families can talk about what really goes on in college.
 Do students really play all day and frequent coffee bars all night?